-The decision processes which follow a systems analysis may take many different forms and the form to be chosen may be difficult to predict.
-However, some information about the likely decisionmaking process is usually available to the analyst(s) and this type of information can be important to take into account both in the design and the evaluation phases of a study.
+The decision processes that follow a systems analysis may take many different forms, and the form to be chosen may be difficult to predict.
+However, some information about the likely decisionmaking process is usually available to the analysts and this type of information can be important to take into account both in the design and the evaluation phases of a study.
 Much research has also been devoted to decision processes (Allison 1971, Simon 1957, Keen 1977, Cyert and March 1963, Lindblom 1959).
 Results from such descriptive-explanatory research is, of course, of considerable importance to the applied systems analyst.

-It should be stressed that a systems study does not always focus on the choice between a number of alternatives.
-Sometimes the start of the study is a vaguely defined problem area and the output of the study consists of some tentatively defined decision alternatives or some guidelines for developing such alternatives.
-In the U.S., many systems studies in the form of "program evaluations" have been performed.
-Here the study starts after the decision to launch a new program has been taken and the program has been tried for some time.
+It should be mentioned that a systems study does not always involve ranking followed by choice from among a number of alternatives.
+Sometimes, when the start of the study is a vaguely defined problem area, the output consists of no more than some tentatively defined decision alternatives or some guidelines for developing such alternatives.
+In the US, many systems studies are carried out in the form of "program evaluations."
+Here the study starts after the decision to launch a new program has been implemented and the program has been under way for some time.
 The problem defined at the outset may be "Has it worked as expected?"
-The result of the study is usually that it has not, but, more importantly, the study may suggest where to look for possible improvements (Hatry 1979).
-Analysis should not stop with implementation.
+The result of the study is usually that it has not, but, more importantly, the study may suggest where to look for possible improvements (Hatry 1980).
+One should not expect the need for analysis to stop with implementation.
+Policy decisions even supported by the best of analysis seldom result in a program needing only enforcement for implementation.
 Models are imperfect and circumstances change.
-As part of the analytic effort, it should be determined as soon as possible whether the results are as anticipated, and if not, how to modify the process accordingly discovered.
+As part of the analytic effort, it should be determined as soon as possible whether the results are as anticipated, and if not, how to modify accordingly the process discovered.
 This monitoring and evaluating function could, and perhaps should, be undertaken by someone other than the original analyst or policymaker (Walker 1978).